Ross1116/coder-copy/README.md

 1. Start the application
 2. Copy any code containing comments
 3. The application automatically processes the code
+4. Press `v` to view and verify the processed code if needed
-4. Paste the cleaned code wherever you need it
+5. Paste the cleaned code wherever you need it

 ## Supported Comment Types